stevedonovan/Lake/doc/index.md

     lake.add_shared(clr)
     lake.register(clr,clr.ext)

-In 'examples/csharp', this code is found in `clr.lang.lua'.
+In 'examples/csharp', this code is found in `clr.lang.lua`.
 The first part of this file does compiler detection, which is a simple yes/no on Unix - do we have either `gmcs` or `mcs`?
 On Windows, if `csc.exe` is not on the path, we look in the .NET framework directory and set the appropriate path.
 By default, it will pick the latest .NET version, but the global DOTNET can be used to specify a